afs/rdf-delta/docs/ha-fuseki.md

     --------------------------------------------------
 ```

-To show master-master replicated Fuseki server, start a second one on a
+To show replicated Fuseki server, start a second one on a
 different port:

 ```